piersfinlayson/pet-ieee-loader/README.md

    This creates:
     ```bash
-    loader/build/7c00-loader.prg      # The PET program in PRG format, which will load to $7C00
+    loader/build/7c00-loader.prg            # The PET loader program in PRG format, which will load to $7C00
-    loader/build/loader.d64           # A D64 disk image containing the program
+    loader/build/loader.d64                 # A D64 disk image containing the $7C00 loader
     loader/build/9000-loader-rom.bin        # A 4KB ROM image, with the loader program located at $9000
+    loader/build/9000-loader-rom-1mbit.bin  # A 128KB ROM image, with the loader program located at $9000, repeated 32 times
+    loader/build/test.bin                   # A sample machine language program which can be loaded to any RAM location and executed there
     ```

 2. Transfer the resulting binary (`loader/build/pet-ieee-loader.bin`) to your PET using: